The-alpha-male/ALX-Data-Science/README.md

   - MySQL Workbench 8.0 CE or above
   - Anaconda Navigator

-Usage
+### Usage
-Data Preparation
+- Data Preparation
-Before running any analysis, ensure you have the necessary data files.
+  - Before running any analysis, ensure you have the necessary data files.
 You can download the UN datasets from this link.

-Running Scripts
-To clean and preprocess the data, run:

-bash
-Copy code
-python data_cleaning.py
-To visualize the data, run:

-bash
-Copy code
-python data_visualization.py
-For statistical analysis, execute:

-bash
-Copy code
-python statistical_analysis.py
-Running Jupyter Notebooks
-Alternatively, you can explore the analysis in Jupyter notebooks:

-Open Jupyter Notebook:

-bash
-Copy code
-jupyter notebook
-Navigate to the notebooks/ directory and open the desired notebook.

 ## File Structure
 The repository is structured as follows: